CHH/php-styleguide/php-styleguide.md

    function or method, then you should consider breaking the method up in smaller ones or refactor it so it returns early.
- * Throw exceptions in _exceptional cases_, that means when it ain't reasonable to execute the code that follows.
+ * Throw exceptions in _exceptional cases_, that means when it ain't reasonable to execute the code that is following.
  * Consider throwing an Exception with a descriptive error message instead of returning `false`.
+ * To indicate an error without _throwing_ an Exception, consider creating an Exception instance and return it alongside a safe default value.
+Document that the function may have multiple return values!
- * When something wasn't found consider returning `null`.
+ * When something wasn't found, consider returning `null`, or an NullObject.
  * Put all of your code in a namespace.
  * Avoid adding new global functions.